 In Conclusion

 Dear Edward was heartbreaking and moving.
-I struggled to understand how chapters from the Past told in varying perspectives could add to the story.
+I struggled to understand how chapters from the Past told from varying perspectives could add to the story.
 However, it quickly became evident in the Present that while Edward was the sole survivor of the plane crash, the story was not Edward’s alone.

 “We contain the other, hopelessly and forever.”